-In the MLB the entire league plays almost every night, which gives a lot of options throughout the season for daily fantasy baseball players.
-Baseball is also a great fantasy sport because there is a lot of strategy involved with pitcher vs hitter dynamics throughout the league.
+In the MLB the entire league plays almost every night, which gives a lot of options and entertainment throughout the season for fantasy baseball players.
+Sorare: MLB is a great fantasy game because there is a lot of strategy involved with picking players each game week, buy/selling players on the market, and prioritizing roster spots for number of games, match-ups, form, and more.
 The statisticians out there can really sink their teeth into daily fantasy baseball and if you know the game you can definitely make a profit.

 Top Daily Fantasy Baseball Site